Dracut, Massachusetts: Adjacent towns

 Dracut is bordered by Tyngsboro to the west and the city of Lowell to the south and west in Middlesex County, Methuen to the east in Essex County, and Pelham, New Hampshire, to the north in Hillsborough County, New Hampshire.
 Tewksbury (Middlesex County) and Andover (Essex County) border the town to the south over the Merrimack River.
 There are no bridges connecting Dracut to Tewksbury or Andover directly, forcing travel through Lowell via several crossings or I-93 in Methuen.

 Demographics

 The earliest census data shows the town of Dracut having a population of 1,173 residents in 1765.

-As of the census of 2010, there were 29,457 people, 10,451 households, and 7,733 families residing in the town.
-The population density was 1366.7 PD/sqmi.
-There were 10,643 housing units at an average density of 509.3 /sqmi.
+As of the census of 2025, there were 32,783 people and 12,252 households in the town.
+The population density was 1,577.6 PD/sqmi.
+There were 12,252 occupied housing units at an average density of 592.5 /sqmi.

 The racial makeup of the town was: